gterren/kernel_intra-hour_solar_forecasting/README.md

 ### Support Vector Machine for Regression

 The paralellization of the SVM was performed using MPI, and the algorithm used from Sklearn.
-The codes are CV-SVM-MPI.pym CV-RSVM-MPI.py, and CV-MTSVM-MPI.py for the independent SVMs, chain of SVMs, and Multi-Task SVM.
+The codes are CV-SVM-MPI.pym CV-RSVM-MPI.py, and CV-MTSVM-MPI.py for the independent SVMs, chain of SVMs, and multi-task SVM.
 Notice that in the case of MTSVM, the kernel have to be precomputed and the inputs extended, so it can be solved with sklearn.

 ### Relevance Vector Machine for Regression

 Implementation of RVM in pytorch for GPUs and CPUs paralellization support.
-Respectivaly, the codes are CV-RVM.py, CV-RRVM.py, and CV-MTRVM.py for independent RVMs, chain of RVMs and Multi-Task RVM.
+Respectivaly, the codes are CV-RVM.py, CV-RRVM.py, and CV-MTRVM.py for independent RVMs, chain of RVMs and multi-task RVM.